Quacky Duck & His Barnyard Friends "Media Push" (Warner Brothers, 1974)

 This one's got quite a story behind it...
-I'm fairly sure this is the same Bill Quisenberry who later took over a Nashville talent agency and became David Allan Coe's booking agent during the 1990s and early 2000s.
+I'm fairly sure this is the same Bill Quisenberry (1934-2017) who was an Air Force Master Sargent and led his own band while stationed at Vandenberg AFB on California's central coast.
+Like a lot of military folks, he moved around a lot...
+Quisenberry eventually took over a Nashville talent agency and became David Allan Coe's booking agent during the 1990s and early 2000s and settled down in Tennessee.
 Decades earlier, he was in the orbit of one of LA's fabled custom labels, not only recording his own album but also doing session work playing guitar on other records, such as Maxi Maxwell's Interstate 40 LP, which came out around the same time.
+This disc was recorded in Hollywood, and producer Burton A. Decker mentions something about seeing Quisenberry play a show "75 miles up the coast."
 More than half the songs on Quisenberry's record are his own originals: "Heart Of A Fool," "Fool's Gold," "When A Jester Loves A Queen," "A Girl Like You," "Sound Of The Wind," and "Alone."
 See any sort of pattern here?
-The forlorn ballads are paired with then-tempory hits such as "Is Anybody Going To San Antone," "Help Me Make It Through The Night," and "Maria," as well as a nice thumping oldie, "Pick Me Up On Your Way Down."
-The liner notes are a little fuzzy on where Quisenberry was from, but it sounds like at the time he was working somewhere on California's Central Coast -- the album was recorded in Hollywood, and producer Burton A. Decker mentions something about seeing Quisenberry play a show "75 miles up the coast."
+The forlorn ballads are paired with then-temporary hits such as "Is Anybody Going To San Antone," "Help Me Make It Through The Night," and "Maria," as well as a nice thumping oldie, "Pick Me Up On Your Way Down."
+The liner notes are a little fuzzy on where Quisenberry was from, but years later he was living in Oklahoma, where he recorded another album about a decade later.
 Somewhere between then and the Clinton presidency, Quisenberry opted for the business side of things, and started working behind a telephone rather than a microphone...
-As far as I know, this was his only record.

 Jack Quist "Texas Bound" (Oscar Records, 1980) (LP)